Canned Answers to Stale Objections

 And

 what might be the grounds for “moral impossibility”?
-How many priests in this diocese have
+How many priests in this diocese have informed

-control is a grave sin?
-How many priests
+grave sin?
+How many priests in this

-teaches that there is “no salvation outside the Catholic Church”?
+that there is “no salvation outside the Catholic Church”?
 There are many like examples that can be

 provided.
 Can you offer any serious